-It’s February and our local suds scene is really taking off as we celebrate Oregon Craft Beer Month.
-With unique beer releases and exciting events going on throughout the state, there are plenty of ways to enjoy Oregon craft beer.
+It’s February, and our local suds scene is taking off as we head into Oregon Craft Beer Month.
+With unique beer releases and exciting events throughout the state, there are plenty of ways to celebrate Oregon craft beer in 2025.

-Sustainable brewing facilities, award-winning craft brews, and one-of-a-kind microbreweries and gastropubs make Oregon’s beer culture recognized nationwide.
-In fact, Portland often ranks as the best beer city in America and craft brew capital of the world.
+Oregon’s rich beer culture is recognized nationwide with sustainable brewing facilities, award-winning craft brews, and one-of-a-kind microbreweries and gastropubs.
+Portland often ranks as Best Beer City in America and the craft brew capital of the world.

 Much of Oregon’s success in beer can be credited to the Willamette Valley’s fertile agricultural basin, where some of the best domestic hops producers originate.
-We also have the benefit of crystal clear waters from the Cascade Mountain Rivers, offering plenty of fresh, natural ingredients to make amazing craft beer.
+We also benefit from crystal clear waters from the Cascade Mountain Rivers, offering plenty of fresh, natural ingredients to make amazing craft beer.

 Zwickelmania: